Thank you, Scott Shannon, and thanks to all of you for being with us.

 Let me ask you this.

-I think it's gonna go down to one of the most important days in the history of our country.
+I think it's going to go down as one of the most important days in the history of our country.

-Last couple of elections, we literally had you know six, seven states, uh a couple of hundred thousand people determine the outcome of an election.
+Last couple of elections, we literally had six, seven states, a couple of hundred thousand people determine the outcome of an election.

 Now, whether they come back to the Democratic Party come November or whether they stay home is a question I don't think anybody can answer today.

-Uh for those people that say I like Donald Trump's policies.
+For those people that say, I like Donald Trump's policies, I really do.

 I wish you wouldn't fight so much.